 This post shows students and new users steps to show military Time (24-hour) clock format on the lock screen in Windows 11.
 The lock screen is what one sees when they turn on their computer before logging in or when they lock their PC.

-To login or return to your desktop when your session is locked, press any key on the keyboard to raise the lock screen curtain to reveal the logon screen.
-Enter your password to logon.
+To log in or return to your desktop when your session is locked, press any key on the keyboard to raise the lock screen curtain to reveal the login screen.
+Enter your password to log on.

 Windows has two separate lock screens.
-Default lock screen shows when no user is currently logged on to Windows.
-Current user lock screen shows when a user is logged on but the his/her session is locked.
+The default lock screen shows when no user is logged on to Windows.
+The current user lock screen shows when a user is logged on, but his/her session is locked.

-By default, the lock screen shows Windows clock for a specific time zone.
-Windows lock screen can show either a 12-hour or 24-hour (military) clock format.
+The lock screen default shows a Windows clock for a specific time zone.
+For example, the Windows lock screen can show a 12-hour or 24-hour (military) clock format.

-As mentioned above, Windows lock screen can show either a 12-hour or 24-hour (military) clock format.
+The Windows lock screen can show a 12-hour or 24-hour (military) clock format.

 Below is how to show a 24-hour clock format on Windows 11 lock screen.

-Windows 11 has a centralized location for majority of its settings.
-From system configurations to creating new users and updating Windows, all can be done from its Settings app.
+Windows 11 has a centralized location for the majority of its settings.
+As a result, everything can be done, from system configurations to creating new users and updating Windows from its Settings app.

 Alternatively, you can use the search box on the taskbar and search for Settings.
 Then select to open it.

 Windows Settings pane should look similar to the image below.
-In Windows Settings, click Time & language > Language & region tile to expand it.
+Click Time & language > Language & Region tile in Windows Settings to expand it.

 On the Time & language > Language & region settings pane, under Region, click on the Reginal format tile to expand it.

 On the Reginal format settings pane, select the Long time tile.
-Then change the format as followed:
+Then change the format as follows: